 During 2019/20 we are also supporting a number of Trade Missions, to ensure that our relationships with other nations and regions remain strong and continue to strengthen.

-For businesses within Wales a comprehensive range of Welsh Government support has been made available through Business Wales to help all firms regardless of size to meet the challenges of the post-Brexit economic environment.
+For businesses within Wales, a comprehensive range of Welsh Government support has been made available through Business Wales to help all firms regardless of size to meet the challenges of the post-Brexit economic environment.
 Also our Business Wales Export Zone provides a wealth of information and advice about exporting.
-We know that the issues will differ from company to company.
-Therefore we are making every effort to ensure businesses have access to high-quality intelligence; technical information and advice.
+We know that the issues will differ from company to company and are therefore making every effort to ensure businesses have access to high-quality intelligence; technical information and advice.